bnjmnhndrsn/select2-optgroup-select/README.md

 Remember: both adapters must be used together!

 ### Installation
-The select2.optgroupSelect.js file is simple: all it does is define the two adapters using the global $.fn.select2 variable.
+The select2.optgroupSelect.js file defines the two adapters using the global $.fn.select2 variable.
 Declare Select2 as a dependency in your package management system - or place it first if you're inlining styles - and you're good.

 There is a also a limited select2.optgroupSelect.css file which adds the default Select2 option styles to optgroups.